keymanapp/keyman/windows/src/desktop/help/troubleshooting/securitysoftware.md

+---
-# How To - Resolve Security Software Conflicts with keyman32.dll
+title: How To - Resolve Security Software Conflicts with keyman32.dll
+---

 Certain security softwares impair or prevent the use of the Keyman library file keyman32.dll.
 This file is completely safe and is necessary